 Seasoning packets from the supermarket may be convenient, but they have drawbacks—not the least of which is they’re relatively expensive!
-I just checked Lawry’s Taco Spices and Seasonings Mix—$1.57 for one packet!
+I just checked Lawry’s Taco Spices and Seasonings Mix—!
 I just hate to pay that much for so little.
 And I don’t have to because I’ve got a great recipe to make taco seasoning mix myself, using ordinary spices I have already.
 As a bonus know exactly what’s in it, and how old the ingredients are.

 The recipes that follow call for the amount of seasoning you would find in the typical supermarket seasoning packet—about 4 1/2 tablespoons of mix.